sodadata/docs/soda/integrate-webhooks.md

 Use a webhook to:
 * send [alert notifications]({% link soda-cloud/notif-rules.md %}) for failed or warning check results to a third-party, such as ServiceNow
 * create and track data quality [incidents]({% link soda-cloud/incidents.md %}) with a third-party, such as Jira
+* send a notification to a third-party when a [Soda Agreement]({% link soda-cloud/agreements.md %}) is added, changed, or deleted

 ![webhook-example](/assets/images/webhook-example.png){:height="700px" width="700px"}